pnp/cli-microsoft365/docs/manual/docs/cmd/graph/teams/teams-app-install.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to the Microsoft Graph, using the [graph login](../login.md) command.

 ## Remarks

-To install an app to a Microsoft Teams team, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.

 The `appId` has to be the ID of the app from the Microsoft Teams App Catalog.
 Do not use the ID from the manifest of the zip app package.
 Use the [graph teams app list](./teams-app-list.md) command to get this ID.